amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ~~~
 {: .language-python}

-Step 2: we'll feed that information into a dataframe, and we'll name the columns.
+Step 2: feed that information into a dataframe, naming the columns.

 ~~~
 import pandas as pd